abandoned call (inbound)

 The contact metric indicates interactions connected to and handled by an agent.

 In Quality Management, critical question is an evaluation form question type used to prioritize questions that are critical to the success of an interaction.
-Using these questions, Engage calculates a critical score, which reflects an agent’s compliance with the critical questions.
+Using these questions, Genesys Cloud calculates a critical score, which reflects an agent’s compliance with the critical questions.
 Critical questions must be scored “Yes” or “No.”

 Customer Interaction Center (CIC)